Daditoidk/portfolio/lib/screens/lab/experiments_grid/text_order_visualizer/core/scanners/README.md

 # Live Preview Text Scanner

-This module provides real-time text detection and positioning for the portfolio's live preview.
+This module provides real-time text detection and positioning for the portfolio's live preview in the Text Order Visualizer.

 ## 🔍 **How It Works**